mariia-sergeevna/ithillel_basic_python_mariia/homework_15/README.md

 To run the program use parameters:
     filename - Path to File
-    verbose (True/False) - allows to ON/OFF decorator for detailed processing info
+    --verbose - allows to ON/OFF decorator for detailed processing info.
+Pass "--verbose" to turn it ON